Every panel in MetaDock is a fully isolated browser powered by the Microsoft Edge Chromium engine. Here's how to get the most out of it.

 | Print to PDF | Ctrl+P |

-Captures exactly what you see in the viewport as a PNG image.
+Captures the full page — the entire scrollable height, not just the visible viewport — as a PNG image.
 Great for bug reports, sharing chart snapshots, or visual documentation.

 Renders the full page as a PDF document.
 Ideal for saving articles, invoices, or research pages for offline reading.